South Cotabato: Language

 Hiligaynon is the most widely spoken language in the province.
-It is the main language in the capital city of Koronadal and the municipalities of the Upper Valley region, namely, Surallah, Banga, Norala, Sto.
-Niño and Tantangan, followed by Cebuano, which is the majority language of General Santosand the main language in the Municipalities of Polomolok, Tampakan and Tupi.
-Tagalog and English are widely understood and often used for administrative functions by the local government and in education, with the former serving as dominant language in local media and of everyday communication of speakers of different languages.
-Other languages spoken in the province are Tboli, Blaan, Maguindanaon, and Ilocano.
+It is the main language in the capital city of Koronadal—earning its nickname "the Ilonggo Capital of Mindanao"—and the municipalities of the Upper Valley region, namely, Surallah, Banga, Norala, Sto.
+Niño and Tantangan, followed by Cebuano, which is the majority language of General Santos and the main language in the Municipalities of Polomolok, Tampakan and Tupi.
+Tagalog are widely understood and often used for administrative functions by the local government and in education, with the former serving as dominant language in local media and of everyday communication of speakers of different languages, making it a secondary lingua franca in the province.
+Other languages spoken in the province are Maguindanaon, Tboli, Blaan, Kapampangan and Ilocano.